 Case: 3D printed super duplex steel - the offshore impeller reinvented

 Sandvik is a key manufacturer and developer for materials used in our systems.
-It’s essential to exploit and develop the 3D capabilities of the major oil & gas alloys, including super-duplex stainless steel.
+It’s essential to exploit and develop the 3D capabilities of the major oil and gas alloys, including super-duplex stainless steel.

 Sandvik has been driving the materials evolution for almost 160 years.
 All the while delivering materials fit for use in the most demanding industries, it’s no exaggeration to say that creating customized materials that fit the need of any business, is part of our DNA.
 We could ask you to imagine the impact this fact could have - but there’s no need for that.
-Instead we give you: the 3D-printed impeller in Osprey® 2507-AM super-duplex powder.
-Rather modest in appearance, impellers are inverted propellers often found in shafts, valves, and casings, where they typically drive fluids through pipes – not seldomly so in a highly corrosive offshore- and marine environment.
+Instead we give you: the 3D printed impeller in Osprey® 2507-AM super-duplex powder.
+Rather modest in appearance, impellers are inverted propellers often found in shafts, valves, and casings, where they typically drive fluids through pipes – not seldomly so in highly corrosive offshore and marine environments.

 The results are extremely satisfying.
 We’ve created a 3D printed component that outperforms several conventional manufacturing technologies.

 Teaming up with Equinor, leveraging on their position as an experienced energy supplier to create a more sustainable industry, and Eureka Pumps AS – one of the industry-leading pump supplier for the offshore and marine segment – Sandvik contributed with the Osprey® 2507-AM super-duplex powder and additive manufacturing technology to turn this idea into reality.
 Nikhil Dixit and André Larsson are R&D Engineers at Sandvik Additive Manufacturing, and collaborated on the design of the 3D printed impeller.
 Dixit says: